microsoft/MixedReality-UXTools-Unreal/Docs/InputSimulation.md

 # Input Simulation

+> [!CAUTION]
+> If you're new to MRTK or Mixed Reality development in Unreal, we recommend starting at the beginning of our [Unreal development journey](https://docs.microsoft.com/windows/mixed-reality/unreal-development-overview), which was specifically created to walk you through installation, core concepts, and usage.

 Input simulation is using mouse and keyboard input in the editor to simulate a Head-Mounted Display (HMD) as well as hand tracking and other features.
 This allows testing Mixed-Reality features, such as buttons and interactions, without a physical device.